 “Of course.
 I helped Gabe keep track of you yesterday.
 I still can’t fathom how you convinced Marjorie to let you help her in the cheese stand.”
 Ariel sniffed and wrinkled her nose.
 “If you came from a well-bred family, you certainly don’t smell like it.
 Come on.
-I’ve got extra clothes that will help you blend in and a place you can get the stink off you.”
+I’ve got extra clothes that will help you blend in and a place to get the stink off you.”

 Azroth bristled at the insult, but followed Ariel out of the ramshackle house and down the rickety stairs.
 She led him to a house a few buildings down with a nondescript door on ground level.
 Ariel knocked twice before it opened, and a tousle-haired boy of about eight opened the door.

 “Why’re you back so early, Ariel?” the boy rasped.
 He peered up at them with bleary eyes.
 “I just got to sleep again.”

 “Because I got a live one who stinks.
 Out of the way, Brewster.”

 The little boy squinted up at Azroth with curious eyes.
 Ariel pushed through the door and led Azroth down a narrow hall.